kedarmoh/FinTechCaseStudy/README.md

 1. _**xVia**_ provides _**standardized API based interface**_ to originate payments through their banking partner.
 They can access across networks globally, send payments on-demand and in real time, attach rich data like invoices and have full visibility into payment status and delivery timing.

 2. _**xRapid**_  _**lowers liquidity costs**_ by with access to on-demand liquidity through digital assets and reduce the need for nostro accounts required to make global payments.
-They have created their own cryptocurrency, XRP, which serves as a bridge currency to convert to fiat final currency.
+They have created their own cryptocurrency, XRP, which serves as a bridge currency to convert between fiat currencies.

-3. Payments are processed using _**xCurrent**_ provides real-time settlement with bidirectional messaging.
+3. Payments processed using _**xCurrent**_ provides real-time settlement with bidirectional messaging.
 It enables efficient processing by _**pre-validation of transactions**_ to avoid failure and enabling rich data attachments (like invoices).
 It provides payment certainty by providing pre-disclosure of information to avoid failures and provides _**atomic settlement**_ that enables pass/fail processing all intermediaries to avoid settlement risk.

 The XRP ledger which is maintained by independent participants of a global “XRP community of which Ripple is an active member.
 The consensus mechanism to come to an _**agreement occurs every 3-5 seconds**_.
 This is much faster and a lot more efficient than the “proof of work” mechanism used by Bitcoin blockchain.